Why Do Real Estate Prices Follow Interest Rate Cycles?

 Is it better to buy when rates are high or low?

-Counterintuitively, buying during high-rate periods can produce better long-term outcomes because home prices tend to be lower (less competition).
+In some contexts, high-rate periods are associated with lower price pressures, although outcomes depend on broader market conditions and timing.
 If rates subsequently fall, the buyer benefits from both refinancing at lower rates and home price appreciation.
 The conventional wisdom of “buy when rates are low” ignores that low rates inflate the purchase price — locking in a higher principal that persists even after refinancing.

 Why didn’t prices crash in 2022 like in 2008?